openpolis/atokaconn/README.md

 An extensive introduction to these data's structure is available here: https://atoka.io/pages/en/data-structure/.

-The API reference is availabel here: https://developers.atoka.io/v2/.
+The API reference is available here: https://developers.atoka.io/v2/.

 ## Installation